 ''Good governance is putting people at the centre of the development process”- Prime Minister Narendra Modi

 The Smart Cities Mission is a program undertaken by the Government of India with the agenda to develop 100 shortlisted Indian cities and make them sustainable and citizen friendly.
 Out of these 100 shortlisted cities, the government recently announced the names of the first 20 cities which will be developed into smart cities in the year 2016.
 Being hardcore travellers, we at TripHobo are excited about visiting these cities.
 Are you as excited as us?
-Here’s a gist of what to see and expect in these 20 Smart Cities Selected in First Round
+Here’s a gist of what to see and expect in these 20 Smart Cities in India selected in First Round

 Fondly called the ‘city of temples’, Bhubaneswar is the capital of the state of Odisha.
 With a history dating back to over 3,000 years, the cityscape is peppered with ancient temples and intriguing ruins.